mpeaco/mark-peacock-2021/README.md

 - 👋 Hi, I’m @mark-peacock-2021
 - 👀 I’m interested in Software Engineering and Data Science.
-- 🌱 I’m currently studying Computer Science at Plymouth University.
+- 🌱 I’m currently studying Computer Science at the University of Plymouth.